dustin10/kaftui/README.md

 for further details.
 * `--consumer-properties-file` - Path to a `.properties` file containing additional configuration for the Kafka consumer other than the bootstrap servers and group id.
 Typically used for configuration authentication, etc.
-* `--max-records` - Maximum nunber of records that should be held in memory at any given time after being consumed from the Kafka topic.
+* `--max-records` - Maximum number of records that should be held in memory at any given time after being consumed from the Kafka topic.
 Defaults to `256`.
 * `--help, -h` - Prints the help text for the application to the terminal.